RealTimeChris/DiscordCoreAPI/Documentation/Examples/Creating an Interaction Response.md

 ### **Creating an Interaction Response:**
 ---
 - Access the `InputEvents` class of the `DiscordCoreAPI` namespace.
-- Select, from the `InputEvents` class, the `respondToEvent()` function and execute it, while passing in a data structure of type `DiscordCoreAPI::RespondToInputEventData` with a type set to either `DeferredResponse` or `InteractionResponse`, with a return value of type `auto` or `DiscordCoreAPI::InputEventData`.
+- Select, from the `InputEvents` class, the `respondToEvent()` function and execute it, while passing in a data structure of type `DiscordCoreAPI::RespondToInputEventData` with a type set to either `DeferredResponse`, `InteractionResponse`, or `EphemeralInteractionResponse`, with a return value of type `auto` or `DiscordCoreAPI::InputEventData`.

 ```cpp
 // Test.hpp - Header for the "test" command.